codepeak/magento2-currency/README.md

 # Magento 2 Currency module by Codepeak

 This plugin will remove the 00-decimals on product page and product listings.
-Please note that this is still at **BETA**.
+Please note that this is still at **BETA**, use at own risk.

 ## How to install